Fast photon-mediated entanglement of continuously-cooled trapped ions for quantum networking

 Trapped ions are attractive candidates for both quantum computing and networking due to their natural homogeneity, isolation from their environment, and indefinite idle coherence times \cite{Bruzewicz2019}.
 These advantages, along with decades of technological development, have led to demonstrations of the highest-fidelity state preparation and measurement (SPAM) \cite{Ransford2021} and coherent operations \cite{Ballance2016,Srinivas2021,Clark2021}, all performed in small systems of just one or two ions.
 Low errors have also been achieved in medium-sized chains \cite{Cetina2022,Chen2023}, with limits due to weaker trap confinement and resulting motional mode-crowding and crosstalk concerns.
 Alternatively, smaller ion chains can be shuttled between interaction zones \cite{Kielpinski2002,Pino2021}, but transport already dominates the time budget of current systems with up to 32 qubits \cite{Moses2023}.

-Photonic interconnects can avoid the overhead associated with controlling larger chains and finite shuttling speeds, but they rely on probabilistic excitation and photon emission protocols and finite photon collection efficiencies.
+Photonic interconnects can avoid the overhead associated with controlling larger chains and finite shuttling speeds, but they rely on probabilistic excitation and photon emission protocols and photon collection efficiencies that have thus far been limited to a few percent.
 The current state-of-the-art photon-mediated entangling rate between trapped ion qubits is 182 s$^{-1}$ \cite{Stephenson2020}, on par with the mean entanglement rate in shuttling architectures \cite{Moses2023} but much slower than typical local entangling rates of 10-100 kHz \cite{Egan2021,Postler2023}.
 This demonstration was mainly limited by a success probability of $2.18\times10^{-4}$ in each attempt \cite{Stephenson2020} where the leading inefficiency is the use of 0.6 numerical aperture (NA) objectives that only collect $10\%$ of the photons from each ion.
 A higher success probability of $2.9\times10^{-4}$ has been achieved by surrounding ions with optical cavities, but the requirement of a much lower attempt rate led to a success rate of just 0.43 s$^{-1}$ \cite{Krutyanskiy2023}.
 In these experiments, the attempt rate is limited by initialization steps, including periodic interruptions to recool the ions, as heating from photon recoil can reduce the collection efficiency and cause state measurement errors \cite{Drmota2023}.